rnapier/cocoaphony-blog/source/_posts/2019-04-20-start-with-a-protocol.markdown

 let value<span class="chl">: Int</span> = try JSONDecoder().decode(data)
 </pre>

 It would have even been a little shorter that way.
-But it doesn't scale as well.
-It creates a lot of headaches when things get more complicated, and it makes the compiler errors much harder to understand.
-So make sure that every type parameter shows up in a function parameter, rather than just the type of the return value or something in a closure.
+But it forces the caller to add a type annotation on the variable, which is a little ugly, and unusual in Swift.
+If the only place the type parameter shows up is in the return value, I usually recommend passing it as a parameter.
+But in any case, try writing some code with it, and focus on making things clear at the call-site. [^1]

+[^1]: A previous version of this post advocated for this approach much more strongly, but [some questions on Twitter](https://twitter.com/peres/status/1121824695211429888) made me rethink this.

+## Making `fetch` generic

 Implementing `fetch` is pretty straightforward, except for one small <span class="cer">problem</span>: